shawnmcmahon/race-average-problem/README.md

 ### Future Features

-1. Implement a strong error handling to the input with RegEx to confirm format is typed exactly as intended.
+1. Implement a stronger error handling to the input with RegEx to confirm format is typed exactly as intended.

 # Contributors